 5. Visit Roskilde Viking Ship Museum

 Roskilde is a quick 25 minute train from Copenhagen Central Station.
-Buy a day ticket for the train, which is marginally cheaper than 2 single tickets.
+At the time of my visit, it was cheaper to buy a day ticket than two single tickets for the train.
 It’s then a 20 minute walk to the Viking Ship Museum.

 6. Visit Jægersborg Deer Park